yimingweng/genome_assembling_of_gelechiid_moths/absoluta/Pabs_genome_note.md

-# Experiment note for Tuta absoluta genome assembly
+# Experiment note for Phthorimaea absoluta genome assembly
 ##
-The note is to record the steps we did for assembling a genome for *Tuta absoluta*.
+The note is to record the steps we did for assembling a genome for *Phthorimaea absoluta*.
 We started from a relatively small hifi read data which has only ~2.2 million reads, covering about 9-11X of the genome, assuming the genome size is around 500-600Mbp.
 Although we have second sequence data coming later, it was even smaller, about 0.5 million reads so it didn't help improving the assembly.
 Because the main issue when assembling a genome with low coverage hifi long reads is the high duplication from the duplicated haplotigs, purging the assembly without losing the read contigs is the goal.
 So here this note we started from purging the genome assembly.

 ## **10/01/2022**
 I merged the two read sets, one is 9X and the other is 1-2X.
 I tried to get the assembly from the pooled reads.
 Once I got the assembly, I used haplotig purging pipeline to remove the duplicated contigs.
 Because multiple runs of this pipeline can potentially improve the result, I tried to run this pipeline 3 times.